auth0/open-source-template/README-sample.md

 	- Authorize redirect
 	- Logout
 - Working with the Management API
+	- Perform a Client Credentials grant
 	- Get Users by page
 	- Get Clients by page
 	- Get Connections by page
 - Other common tasks
 - Security recommendations
-	- state validation
+	- State validation
 	- ID token verification

-## Contribution
+## Contributing

 We appreciate feedback and contribution to this repo!
 Before you get started, please see the following: